IvanDormakovski/rectangle/README.md

 # rectangle
-Initial data: array of coordinates
+Initial data: array of coordinates.
 Calculates the number of rectangles that can be drawn from given coordinates.
 This method finds all orthogonal rectangles